ndavis26/ME-405-Term-Proj/README.md

 Turns the blaster back around and resets to state 1.

 ### Task 2: Motor Control
 The second task simply handles the motor control.
 It constantly tries to reach the motor setpoint defined by the *motor_setpoint* intertask variable.
 The motor controller uses PI control to accurately (albeit slowly) obtain the proper angle.
 There are only 2 states.
+This task has a priority of 1 and a period of 10 ms.

 ![](<fsm/T2 - Motor Control.jpg>)